Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

                     self.select(action=('place value', row, col, grid[row][col]))

 ```
-# Where Assaf's Technique Breaks Down
+# Algorithm X Needs to Be In Charge

-Assaf’s technique is simple and straightforward, but it will not always work.
-It will only work when the actions you are preselecting are proper actions.
+Assaf’s technique is simple and straightforward, but it is meant for situations where the actions you are preselecting are proper actions.
 The DLX matrix is not meant to handle the selection of improper actions.
 Every time an action is selected to be part of a solution, DLX removes any impossible actions from the realm of possibility.
 When Algorithm X is in charge, it is impossible to select an action that cannot possibly be part of the final solution.

 Consider the following example.
 Do solutions exist for the Sudoku board below?